Download Our Free E-book

 Get Access to the Best Content on High Court Enforcement

 For our research on the implications of a “No Deal Brexit” and Brexit at large, we found this article today in the Daily Telegraph a thought-provoking and simple outline of the possible impact if the UK leaves the EU Brexit news with no deal in place.

 We encourage businesses to dig into this vital aspect of their forecasting to see if any of it is coming from an EU customer.
 If it is, a question should be how is that relationship, and the payment of invoices going to work after the deadline?
 Is the UK business going to be able to supply the EU Brexit business in the same way?

 Are more checks going to be put in place, so trading becomes more difficult, and worse could the EU customer look to another supplier in the EU referendum trading block to buy the same goods or services without the challenges of buying from a UK supplier?

 The effect of all of this is of course the UK business suffers from a loss of business and consequently revenue, which in turn spirals into a downturn in business and eventually cashflow.
 At that point, the UK’s businesses own creditors may act to recover their own cash, leading down the path of claim, judgment, and enforcement.

-Conversely if a petitions for parliament, government e petitions, UK Parliament’s rejection of the government’s Withdrawal Agreement and business relies on an EU business as part of its supply chain, and the EU business cannot supply in the same way as it did pre-Brexit, then the UK business may suffer from not being able to supply its customer base with goods and or services.
+Conversely, if a petition for parliament, government e-petitions, UK Parliament’s rejection of the government’s Withdrawal Agreement and business relies on an EU business as part of its supply chain, and the EU business cannot supply in the same way as it did pre-Brexit, then the UK business may suffer from not being able to supply its customer base with goods and or services.

 Ultimately if cashflow is safeguarded then the need to issue a claim, enter a judgment, and enforce it, will be avoided.